Alira-Coffman/BioBot-Project/README.md

 - Fill in - where needed so user does not have to: This is an important improvement in my opinion.
 Users don't like adding in unnecessary characters, by adding in the dashes for them(with the option of them entering still there), it would deter frustration.
 - Add accessibility improvements: Using live region for screen readers, allowing for up down navigation, using role, aria live.
 And creating a more semantic environment.
 - FEDEX tracking: I would like to add FedEx tracking to allow user to see their updates without having to leave the page.
+- Better API Organization: Early on in the project I realized that seperating routes, controls and midware would be too much.
+I left routes as I had already complete it, and as the project expands this would be a good start.
 ## :video_camera: Live Demonstration